 So, we need a way to coordinate all nodes that read and write documents, and PostgreSQL advisory locks are a very good fit for this task.

-This way, whenever we want to write a document, we need to acquire an explicit lock first.
-Once we acquired the explicit lock, no other concurrent Session can acquire a shared or an exclusive lock for this document, so we block both reads and writes.
-When we are done writing the document, we release the explicit lock.
+This way, whenever we want to write a document, we need to acquire an exclusive lock first.
+Once we acquired the exclusive lock, no other concurrent Session can acquire a shared or an exclusive lock for this document, so we block both reads and writes.
+When we are done writing the document, we release the exclusive lock.

 If we want to read a document, we need to acquire a shared lock for the duration of the read operation to block other concurrent Sessions from writing the same document while we are still reading it.

 Although PostgreSQL offers the possibility to acquire exclusive and shared locks on a per table row basis, this is not always convenient.
 What if we stored the document metadata in Apache Cassandra?
 To use row-level locks, we need to store a row for each document that we administer.
 But if we have billions of documents, we don’t want to end up with a billion row table whose only purpose is to allow us to acquire a shared or an exclusive lock on a per row basis.

 PostgreSQL advisory locking is a very useful concurrency control mechanism, and you should definitely use it to coordinate access among multiple microservices.

 Download free ebook sample